tsatria03/CookyCraze/docks/readme.txt

 Bundles are organized into categories by rank, spanning the full progression of the game from beginner to godlike tiers.
 Each bundle lists what stats it contains and how much it costs.
-Like the singles shop, locked categories show their required rank.
+Like the singles shop, locked categories and bundles show their required rank by default.
+You can hide them entirely by disabling the show locked items option in the game settings.

 One important thing to understand about bundle pricing: bundles do not have their own fixed prices.
 Instead, the game uses the singles shop as a backend price engine, looking up the current price of each item based on how many you have already bought and adding them up.